Almost September: Background

 The members of the group met in 2007 during the recording of Big by Macy Gray and quickly began recording, which resulted in their first song "Beautiful", released on iTunes in December of that year.
 Regarding the creation of the group, Jared Lee told "MC Lyte came to a session that Whitey and I were working.
 She came back to the studio the next day and we recorded the song "Beautiful".
 She said she wanted to start a group with me and Whitey.
 It only took us about a month to decide if we wanted to start the group."
 That month during a note with MTV their manager Michael "Blue" Williams said the trio have a "grown-up rap" feel that mixes Lyte's rhymes with soulful funk akin to the Brand New Heavies.
 On the name of the group Lyte explained to the website Rock the Bells "We said 'What can we name the group?
 So it was like 'let's take 'em back to school: Almost September'.
 The title of the group had a lot to do with retooling and re-schooling heads on how you could mix meaningful lyrics with soulful music.
 Much like how it was done back in the day with Pete Rock & CL Smooth, Gang Starr and Guru, that kind of feel."

 In May 2008 the EP was released, that same month they also released the single "Love", with KRS-One and Organized Noize's Sleepy Brown as guest artists.
 That song were playlisted on BBC Radio 1Xtra.
-In a note to AllHipHop, Lyte comment on the content of the EP:
+In a note to AllHipHop, Lyte commented on the content of the EP:

 You can struggle and try to make it happen but if you're going to compete with all the other sites, you're going to need some help.
 In essence, the beginning of this group, is been making me stronger and me making them stronger.
 The content varies.
 We talk about good music, we talk about the revolution that's lacking in today's market place (...)
 The content varies.
 We talk about good music, we talk about the revolution that's lacking in today's market place.

 Later the group embarks on a tour in Europe, performing in countries like UK and Germany.